 IB Diploma & IB Courses

-Del Mar High School offers a number of International Baccalaureate (IB) Programme courses*.
+Del Mar High School offers a number of International Baccalaureate (IB) Programme courses

 IB Courses* are offered in Standard Level (SL) or Higher Level (HL), and follow the IBO's six groups of subject areas.
 HL courses are two-year courses; SL courses are either two-year or one-year courses.

-IB Diploma Programme Candidates must successfully complete and pass the three Diploma Core Courses** (TOK, CAS & Extended Essay,) as well as complete and pass:
+IB Diploma Programme Candidates must successfully complete and pass the three Diploma Core Courses** (TOK, CAS & Extended Essay), as well as complete and pass:

-• Three (3) Higher Level exams and three (3) Standard Level exams OR
+- Three (3) Higher Level exams and three (3) Standard Level exams, OR

-• Four (4) Higher Level exams and two (2) Standard Level exams
+- Four (4) Higher Level exams and two (2) Standard Level exams

-The IB Courses offered at Del Mar include:
+IB Courses offered at Del Mar *

 This is a two-year course consisting of four parts: Language and Mass Communication, Literature and Critical Study, Language in the Cultural Context and Literature in Context.
 Students will study and analyze a variety of texts from historical speeches and contemporary mass media to canonical texts with an international focus, such as George Orwell’s 1984 (England), Albert Camus’ The Stranger in translation (French-Algerian), Margaret Atwood’s The Handmaid’s Tale (Canada) and Chinua Achebe’s Things Fall Apart (Nigeria).
 The course will prepare students for the oral and written IB exams and serve as excellent preparation for rigorous college study.
 Students who take IB Language and Literature HL and pass the exam with a score of 5 or higher (on a 7 point scale) can earn college credits at UC, CSU, and many private colleges and universities.